i-kkwk/Heroes-of-Pymoli-Project/README.md

 # Pymoli Project - Pandas, Pandas, Pandas

-## Background

-The data dive continues!

-Now, it's time to take what I've learned about Python Pandas and apply it to new situations.

-## Option 1: Heroes of Pymoli
+## Heroes of Pymoli

 ![Fantasy](Images/Fantasy.png)

-For this project I've landed a job as Lead Analyst for an independent gaming company.
-I've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+For this project I've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like me to generate a report that breaks down the game's purchasing data into meaningful insights.
+As a first task is to generate a report that breaks down the game's purchasing data into meaningful insights.

 Final report will include each of the following: